zxc308/P4-tutorials/p4app-exercises/basic.p4app/README.md

 5. **TODO:** A control that:
     1. Defines a table that will read an IPv4 destination address, and invoke either `drop` or `ipv4_forward`.
-    2. An `apply` block that applies the table.
+    2. An `apply` block that applies the table for IPv4 packets and drops all other packets.
 6. **TODO:** A deparser that selects the order in which fields inserted into the outgoing packet.
 7. A `package` instantiation supplied with the parser, control, and deparser.